-Somerville Construction, a privately owned Toronto based firm built the Rees, Simcoe, and Spadina WaveDecks.
+Somerville Construction, a privately owned Toronto based firm built both the Simcoe and Spadina WaveDecks and is currently finishing construction at the Rees WaveDeck.

 Somerville has extensive experience working on the waterfront and other unusual, one-of-a-kind, high-profile projects.